an estimated 318,500 Afghans were newly displaced inside the country by the middle of 2021.

 Despite challenging circumstances, the UN Refugee Agency is on the ground delivering lifesaving support to millions of displaced Afghans.

 The needs of those who have had to flee suddenly are acute, increasing demand for shelter, food, water and health services.
-As part of the broader UN effort, UNHCR has helped assess the needs of almost 623,200 internally displaced civilians since the start of 2021.
+As part of the broader UN effort, UNHCR has protected and assessed the needs of 3.2 million internally displaced Afghans since the start of 2021.

 Responding to the most critical priorities, UNHCR has provided food, shelter, cash, hygiene and sanitary kits and other lifesaving assistance together with partners.
 UNHCR has also undertaken protection monitoring covering 32 provinces in 2021.